Itsmewho/BackAgain-Learning-python/ceasar_cipher/README.md

 Input() options:

-invite from a - show / delete
+-invite from a - show / delete

+- If shown read invite accept / decline
+- Show contact list:
+- Sent invite to...
+- Sent message to....
+- Show messages from,....
-if shown read invite accept / decline show contact list: sent invite to... sent message to.... show messages from,.... delete messages? (delete all message data also from receiving party's) delete account... - Are you sure? (y/n)
+- Delete messages? (delete all message data also from receiving party's)
+- Delete account... - Are you sure? (y/n)

 if message received give message: onread message wanna read it? :